ANGIE'S LIFE HACKS

 Picture

-Approx. Prep and Cook Time: Prep time about 15 minutes
+Approx. Prep and Cook Time: UNDER 30 Minutes

 Difficulty Level: Easy